Dan Coulter: Background

-In 2011, Dan ran for school trustee in Chilliwack.
+In 2011, Coulter ran for school trustee in Chilliwack.
 He was unsuccessful, coming in 8th place and falling short of the 7th board seat by 384 votes.
-Dan ran for school trustee again in the 2013 byelection and was successful.
-Dan was re-elected in the 2014 general municipal election and received the third highest number of votes.
+Coulter ran for school trustee again in the 2013 byelection and was successful.
+Coulter was re-elected in the 2014 general municipal election and received the third highest number of votes.

-In October 2017, fellow Chilliwack school trustee Barry Neufeld made a Facebook post in which he called supporting transgender children in their gender identity child abuse, cited the American College of Pediatricians (an anti-LGBTQ organization) and said that he belonged "in a country like Russia, or Paraguay, which recently had the guts to stand up to these radical cultural nihilists.”
-Dan Coulter immediately took a stand for LGBTQ+ people and said, "I have friends that are Trans and I know students that are too.
+In October 2017, fellow Chilliwack school trustee Barry Neufeld made a Facebook post in which he called supporting transgender children in their gender identity child abuse, cited the American College of Pediatricians (an anti-LGBTQ organization) and said that he belonged "in a country like Russia, or Paraguay, which recently had the guts to stand up to these radical cultural nihilists."
+Coulter immediately took a stand for LGBTQ+ people and said, "I have friends that are Trans and I know students that are too.
 This hatred is aimed straight at who they are.
 It tries to make their existence illegitimate.
 It pisses me off!
-Our students and staff need to feel safe in our schools and a valued part of the school community – because they are!”
-In November 2017, Dan Coulter called on Barry Neufeld to resign.
+Our students and staff need to feel safe in our schools and a valued part of the school community—because they are!"
+In November 2017, Coulter called on Barry Neufeld to resign.

-Dan was reelected to the Chilliwack Board of education in 2018 with the highest number of votes.
+Coulter was reelected to the Chilliwack Board of education in 2018 with the highest number of votes.
 He served as board chair from November 2018 to November 2020.
 He resigned from the Chilliwack Board of Education on November 25, 2020, after being sworn in as MLA for Chilliwack.

-Dan lives in Chilliwack with his wife, Rebecca, and their dogs, Spencer and Anna-Bella.
+Death

+Coulter was rushed to the Chilliwack General Hospital following an undisclosed medical emergency on December 6, 2024, where he later died on December 12.
+He was 49.
+The British Columbia New Democratic Party said in a statement that Coulter was a "devoted advocate" for the people of British Columbia.